stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ~/sens05_shared/common/software/<project_name>/1.0/<project_name>.1.0.sif
 ```

-The final image anmd the Lua module file have been saved to your home folder, but your definition file is still only in the `$SNIC_TMP`.
+The final image and the Lua module file have been saved to your home folder, but your definition file is still only in the `$SNIC_TMP`.
 Instead of copying the definition file to your home folder, I recommend uploading it to Git.
 This way, you can easily access your work from outside Open COSMOS, too.

 ## Save Your Work using Git